Search for extraterrestrial intelligence: SETI Net

-SETI Network is the only operational private search system.
-The SETI Net station consists of off-the-shelf, consumer-grade electronics to minimize cost and to allow this design to be replicated as simply as possible.
-It has a 3-meter parabolic antenna that can be directed in azimuth and elevation, an LNA that covers the 1420 MHz spectrum, a receiver to reproduce the wideband audio, and a standard personal computer as the control device and for deploying the detection algorithms.
-The antenna can be pointed and locked to one sky location, enabling the system to integrate on it for long periods.
-Currently the Wow! signal area is being monitored when it is above the horizon.
-All search data are collected and made available on the Internet archive.
+SETI Network was the only fully operational private search system.
+The SETI Net station consisted of off-the-shelf, consumer-grade electronics to minimize cost and to allow this design to be replicated as simply as possible.
+It had a 3-meter parabolic antenna that could be directed in azimuth and elevation, an LNA that covered 100 MHz of the 1420 MHz spectrum, a receiver to reproduce the wideband audio, and a standard personal computer as the control device and for deploying the detection algorithms.
+The antenna could be pointed and locked to one sky location in Ra and DEC which enabling the system to integrate on it for long periods.
+The Wow! signal area was monitored for many long periods.
+All search data was collected and is available on the Internet archive.

-SETI Net started operation in the early 1980s as a way to learn about the science of the search, and has developed several software packages for the amateur SETI community.
-It has provided an astronomical clock, a file manager to keep track of SETI data files, a spectrum analyzer optimized for amateur SETI, remote control of the station from the Internet, and other packages.
+SETI Net started operation in the early 1980s as a way to learn about the science of the search, and developed several software packages for the amateur SETI community.
+It provided an astronomical clock, a file manager to keep track of SETI data files, a spectrum analyzer optimized for amateur SETI, remote control of the station from the Internet, and other packages.

+SETI Net went dark and was decommissioned on 2021-12-04.
+The collected data is available on their website.